A continuous constraint satisfaction problem for the rigidity transition in confluent tissues: Solution of the model

-Note that for the moment, all the equations we wrote work for any temperature.
-Before focusing on the solution of these equations we will focus on a simpler case that gives rise to a convex optimization/constraint satisfaction problem and that can be solved fully analytically.
+Note that for the moment, all the derivation works for any temperature.
+Before focusing on the solution of these equations at zero temperature we will focus on a simpler case that gives rise to a convex optimization/constraint satisfaction problem and that can be solved fully analytically.